hyperbrew/bolt-cep/README.md

 ## Limitations

-- Built for Adobe CC 2019 and above (frontend bundles to ES6)
+- Built for Adobe CC 2020 and up

 ---